Code-Institute-Submissions/ms2-explore-asia/README.md

 * When implementing the Flight Search API, I referenced this [video](https://www.youtube.com/watch?v=tc8DU14qX6I&t=562s) to help understand how to do this.
 * I used [JSHint](https://jshint.com/) when working with JavaScript to check for errors.
+* To the Code Institute course material, as the basis of all my knowledge is from here.
+* To the Slack community as I have used the different channels to find answers and ask for advice.
 * [Stack Overflow](https://stackoverflow.com/) as a general reference.
 * [W3Schools](https://www.w3schools.com/default.asp) as a general reference.
 * [Am I Responsive](http://ami.responsivedesign.is/) provides the image shown at the start of this README.